Macc-Mp/techWriteUserGuide/README.md

-# You can freely update or modify the code
+# You can freely update or modify the code.
+Note: it is better to pull a request when updating the code.